Greg Rothman

-William Gregory Rothman (born December 10, 1966) is an American politician.
-A Republican, he is currently the state senator for Pennsylvania's 34th District, and previously a member of the Pennsylvania House of Representatives from 2015 to 2022, representing the 87th District.
+William Gregory Rothman (born December 10, 1966) is an American politician and businessman.
+He has been a Republican member of the Pennsylvania State Senate for the 34th district since 2023.
+Rothman previously represented the 87th district in the Pennsylvania House of Representatives from 2015 to 2022.
+In 2025, he was elected chairman of the Pennsylvania Republican Party.

-Early life, education, and real estate career
+Early life and education

 Rothman was born on December 10, 1966, in Harrisburg, Pennsylvania.
-He graduated from Cumberland Valley High School in 1985, received a B.S. in political science from the University of Massachusetts, Amherst in 1989, and an M.S. in real estate from Johns Hopkins University in 2005.
-He served in the Marine Corps Reserves.
+He graduated from Cumberland Valley High School in 1985 and earned a Bachelor of Science degree in political science from the University of Massachusetts Amherst in 1989.
+In 1991, during Operation Desert Storm, Rothman enlisted in the United States Marine Corps Reserve, rising to the rank of staff sergeant.
+He was honorably discharged from the reserves in 2001.
+Rothman then earned a Master of Science degree in real estate from Johns Hopkins University in 2005.

-In 1991, Rothman pled guilty to the misdemeanor charge of conspiracy to commit forgery.
-The conviction was later expunged, and Governor Ed Rendell issued Rothman a pardon in January 2011.
-In 2015, Rothman said that he had learned from his mistake and took responsibility for it.

-Rothman spent several decades in the real estate business.
-He was a real estate agent and then CEO of RSR Realtors, a real estate company based in Lemoyne.
-Rothman was also part owner of the Harrisburg Senators minor league baseball team.

 Political career

+Early career

 Rothman was chair of the Bush-Cheney 2004 re-election campaign in Cumberland County, Pennsylvania.
 He was a volunteer aide on the Rick Santorum's 2012 presidential campaign, often appearing in Santorum's entourage.

 Pennsylvania House of Representatives

-In August 2015, Rothman was elected to the Pennsylvania House of Representatives in a special election to fill a vacancy in the 87th House district.
+In August 2015, Rothman was elected to the Pennsylvania House of Representatives in a special election to fill a vacancy in the 87th district.
 The vacancy arose from the resignation of Glen Grell, who stepped down to become executive director of the Pennsylvania Public School Employees' Retirement System.
 The district included Camp Hill, East Pennsboro Township, and Hampden Township, as well as a part of Silver Spring Township; Rothman lives in Silver Spring Township.
 He was reelected in 2016, 2018, and 2020.

 In 2016, Rothman was the chair of the Cumberland County Republican Party.
 He supported Donald Trump's 2016 presidential campaign, and was on Trump's team at the 2016 Republican National Convention arranging convention operations.
-He defended Republican Senator Pat Toomey from intra-party critics who asserted that Toomey was insufficiently pro-Trump.
+Rothman defended Republican senator Pat Toomey from intra-party critics who asserted that Toomey was insufficiently pro-Trump.